Astera-Finance/astera/tests/echidna/README.md

 209. ✅ `borrow()` must decrease `borrowAllowance()` by `amount` if `user != onBehalf`.
 210. ✅ `repay()` must decrease the onBehalfOf debtToken balance by `amount`.
 211. ✅ `repay()` must decrease the user asset balance by `amount`.
-212. ✅ `healthFactorAfter` must be greater than `healthFactorBefore`.
+212. ✅ `healthFactorAfter` must be greater than `healthFactorBefore` as long as liquidations are done in time..
 213. ✅ `setUseReserveAsCollateral` must not reduce the health factor below 1.
 214. ✅ Users must not be able to steal funds from flashloans.
 215. ✅ The total value borrowed must always be less than the value of the collaterals.
-216. ✅ each user postions must remain solvent.
+216. ✅ Each user postions must remain solvent.
 217. ✅ The `liquidityIndex` should monotonically increase when there's total debt.
 218. ✅ The `variableBorrowIndex` should monotonically increase when there's total debt.
 219. ✅ A user with debt should have at least an aToken balance `setUsingAsCollateral`.
 220. ❌ If all debt is repaid, all `aToken` holder should be able to claim their collateral.
 221. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
+222. 🚧 Integrity of Supply Cap - aToken supply shall never exceed the cap.
+223. 🚧 `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
+224. 🚧 `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
+225. 🚧 `ReserveConfigurationMap` integrity: If reserve is active and not frozen then user can interact with the lending market.
+226. 🚧 Repaying or Liquidate a position must result in the same final state.

-### ATokens
+### ATokens/ATokenNonRebasing

 300. ✅ Zero amount transfers should not break accounting.
 301. ✅ Once a user has a debt, they must not be able to transfer aTokens if this results in a health factor less than 1.